cmclean5/CIParCor/README.md

 # CIParCor
-Conditional Independent first- and second-order Partial Correlation
+Example R code (i.e. use of Rcpp, RcppEigen and OpenMP) to find Conditional Independent edges from Partial Correlation matrcies.

 Subroutines (in R) to calculate the first and second order conditional independent partial correlation.